 A perceptive … tale about a physician's daily struggles. – Kirkus Review

-REVIEW for WHERE NO ONE SHOULD LIVE
+Review for WHERE NO ONE SHOULD LIVE

 ...
 Miller is not only an experienced novelist, but also a retired doctor, so readers learn … about local diseases … and drugs both natural and human-made … the book is not just entertaining, but educational as well.
 Phoenix, with its punishing summer weather beautifully described ("The sky stood dazed, a feeble ruined blue"), is almost a character itself, which perhaps explains the gripping novel's ominous title … An enjoyable tale with plenty of suspense and the bonus of intriguing medical details. - Kirkus Review